On the power of linear programming for K-means clustering: Introduction

 \subsection{Organization}

-The rest of the paper is structured as follows.
-In Section~\ref{sec:motivate}, we perform a theoretical study of the tightness of the LP relaxation for two clusters.
+The remainder of the paper is structured as follows.
+In Section~\ref{sec:motivate}, we perform a theoretical study of the strength of the LP relaxation for two clusters.
 In Section~\ref{sec:negative}, we present a family of inputs for which the optimal value of Problem~\eqref{lp:pK} is strictly smaller than the optimal value of the K-means clustering problem.
-Finally, in Section~\ref{sec:numerics} we develop a customized algorithm for solving the LP relaxation and present extensive numerical experiments.
+In Section~\ref{sec:numerics} we develop a customized algorithm for solving the LP relaxation and present extensive numerical experiments.
+Finally, in Section~\ref{sec:appendix} we present the proof of a technical lemma that is omitted from Section~\ref{sec:motivate}.